Known for some of the most majestic views in the UK, it’s little surprise that camping in the Cairngorms is becoming more popular every year.

 - Working quarries (disused quarries are fine, but be extremely cautious and stick to known and safe paths).

-This romantic part of the Highlands is a must for its waterfalls, craggy mountain scenery and is ideal for stargazing as Glenfeshie is famous for being the most northerly Dark Sky Park in the world.
+This romantic part of the Highlands is a must for its waterfalls and craggy mountain scenery.
+It’s ideal for stargazing as Glenfeshie is famous for being the most northerly Dark Sky Park in the world.

 - As a matter of courtesy, it’s best not to camp in the same place for longer than a night if camping beside a popular hiking route.

 - It’s always best to camp quite far from buildings, both residential and farm.
 Although you have the “right to roam” and therefore wild camp, the odd grumpy local exists and if they look out their window and see someone – or a group – camping nearby, you might spend your relaxing countryside evening arguing that “right” to roam!

 - Keep an eye out for cow and sheep poo – if there’s a lot, then that perfect camping spot you’ve found may end up being a sheep congregation at 6am in the morning.